 Ben Van den Berghe (*1985) lives and works in Antwerp.
-He studied Photography in Caracas, Venezuela (2003-2004) and Visual Arts at the Hochschule für Gestaltung Offenbach am Main, Germany (2007).
-He holds a MA in Visual Arts, (St. Lucas Antwerp, 2008) and is a laureate of the Higher Institute for Fine Arts (class of 2014).
-He was a resident at Apartman Projesi, Istanbul, Turkey (2015) and CCA Ujazdowski Castle, Warsaw, Poland (2016).
+He studied Photography at the Cristóbal Rojas Institute in Caracas, Venezuela (2003-2004) and Visual Arts at the HfG Offenbach am Main, Germany (2007).
+He holds a MA in Visual Arts, St. Lucas Antwerp (2008) and is a laureate of the Higher Institute for Fine Arts in Ghent (2014).

 His artistic practice originates from a strong interest in the ways individuals and society at large give meaning and structure to life through religion, traditions or psychology, often resulting in multi-media installations.
 Gaining or losing control over one’s mind and body and the desire to escape reality, is a recurring subject in his work.
 There is a thin line between creating and curating as the artist does not only produce images, but also assembles and shapes them into exhibitions, publications and collaborative projects.

-Van den Berghe had solo exhibitions a.o. at De Nederlandse Bank, Amsterdam; Studio MDM, Warsaw; KRIEG, Hasselt (BE); International Photo Festival, Knokke (BE); VIP Lounge, Art Brussels; Mikro Projektraum, Düsseldorf; Emely, Sint-Martens-Latem (BE); Bar Nadar and CASSTL in Antwerp and was part of numerous national and international exhibitions including: Julia Stoschek Collection, Düsseldorf; Untitled, Miami (US); RHoK and Bâtiment Vanderborght, Brussels; CC Hasselt (BE); Corridor Project Space and de Brakke Grond, Amsterdam; CC Zwaneberg, Heist-op-den-Berg (BE); HISK, Ghent (BE); Raketenstation Hombroich, Neuss (DE); PhotoBiennale PhB, Thessaloniki (GR); The Collective, Durban (SA); Voorkamer, Lier; Ringling, Sarasota (USA); Galleri NON, Istanbul; Bundeskunsthalle Bonn; De Studio; CCBerchem and FOMU in Antwerp and Frontviews gallery in Berlin.
+Van den Berghe had solo exhibitions a.o. at De Nederlandse Bank, Amsterdam; Studio MDM, Warsaw; KRIEG, Hasselt (BE); International Photo Festival, Knokke (BE); VIP Lounge, Art Brussels; Mikro Projektraum, Düsseldorf; Emely, Sint-Martens-Latem (BE); Bar Nadar and CASSTL in Antwerp and was part of numerous national and international exhibitions including: Julia Stoschek Collection, Düsseldorf; Untitled, Miami (US); RHoK and Bâtiment Vanderborght, Brussels; CC Hasselt (BE); Corridor Project Space and de Brakke Grond, Amsterdam; CC Zwaneberg, Heist-op-den-Berg (BE); HISK, Ghent (BE); Raketenstation Hombroich, Neuss (DE); PhotoBiennale PhB, Thessaloniki (GR); The Collective, Durban (SA); Voorkamer, Lier; Ringling, Sarasota (USA); Galleri NON, Istanbul; Texture Museum, Kortrijk; Bundeskunsthalle Bonn; De Studio; CCBerchem and FOMU in Antwerp and Frontviews gallery in Berlin.
+He was a resident at Apartman Projesi, Istanbul, Turkey (2015) and CCA Ujazdowski Castle, Warsaw, Poland (2016).

-Besides his own artistic practice Van den Berghe founded the temporary project-spaces Nogallery (2006) and ConflictRoom (2008) in Antwerp and co-founded Time To Meet (2009): an international network of artists dedicated to the investigation of photographic practice and was the co-artistic director of the photofestival Sugary Photographs with Tricks, Poses and Effects (2010).
-He co-founded Midnight Coffee Preview, a nomadic platform for newly and previously unexhibited artworks (2011–2013) and curated a number of exhibitions including Jesters/Gestures at RHoK, Brussels (2010), Potemkin Village, Novylon at Antwerp (2010), How To Stay Awake at Novylon, Antwerp (2011), Edi Winarni: Dorner/Lissitzky at Sint Lucas, Antwerp (2013).
-He was the co-founder of Nate Lights (2014-2019), an online gallery for Mid Century Modern lighting design which also commissioned and produced new lighting designs with contemporary artists, presented in the exhibition Reflector - Artist Editions by Nate Lights at Plus One Gallery in Antwerp (2016).
+He founded Nogallery (2006) and ConflictRoom (2008), two project-spaces in Antwerp and co-founded Time To Meet (2009): an international network of artists/photographers as the co-artistic director of the festival Sugary Photographs with Tricks, Poses and Effects (2010).
+He worked as an assistant for Geert Goiris (2008-2011) and commissioned photographer for Rinus Van de Velde (2011-2013).
+He co-founded Midnight Coffee Preview (2011–2013) and curated a number of exhibitions including Jesters/Gestures at RHoK, Brussels (2010), Potemkin Village, Novylon at Antwerp (2010), How To Stay Awake at Novylon, Antwerp (2011), Edi Winarni: Dorner/Lissitzky at Sint Lucas, Antwerp (2013).
+He was the co-founder of Nate Lights (2014-2019), an online gallery for Mid Century Modern lighting design and Artist Editions, presented in the exhibition Reflector at Plus One Gallery in Antwerp (2016).
 He is the co-founder of the photo-studio We Document Art, specialized in reproductions of artworks and documentation of exhibitions in Europe since 2010.